Alexander Blok: Career and marriage

 In 1903 he married the actress Lyubov (Lyuba) Dmitrievna Mendeleeva, daughter of the renowned chemist Dmitri Mendeleev.
 Later, she would involve him in a complicated love-hate relationship with his fellow Symbolist Andrei Bely.
 To Lyuba he dedicated a cycle of poetry that made him famous, Stikhi o Prekrasnoi Dame (Verses About the Beautiful Lady, 1904).

 Blok enthusiastically greeted the 1905 Russian Revolution.
 During the last period of his life, Blok emphasised political themes, pondering the messianic destiny of his country (Vozmezdie, 1910–21; Rodina, 1907–16; Skify, 1918).
 In 1906 he wrote an encomium to Mikhail Bakunin.
 Influenced by Solovyov's doctrines, he had vague apocalyptic apprehensions and often vacillated between hope and despair.
 "I feel that a great event was coming, but what it was exactly was not revealed to me", he wrote in his diary during the summer of 1917.
 Quite unexpectedly for most of his admirers, he accepted the October Revolution as the final resolution of these apocalyptic yearnings.

 In May 1917 Blok was appointed as a stenographer for the Extraordinary Commission to investigate illegal actions ex officio Ministers or to transcribe the (Thirteenth Section's) interrogations of those who knew Grigori Rasputin.
 According to Orlando Figes he was only present at the interrogation.

+In November 1917, a few days after the October Revolution, the People's Commissar of Education, Anatoly Lunacharsky invited 120 of the leading writers and other cultural figures to a meeting, which almost all boycotted.
+Blok was one of five to attend, along with Vladimir Mayakovsky, Vsevolod Meyerhold and two others.
 When the Socialist Academy of Social Sciences was established in 1918, Blok became a participant.

+His poem, The Twelve, written in 1918, describes 12 Red Guards in the violent chaos of the Russian Civil War, who are likened to the Apostles, while "Ahead of them, Jesus Christ goes."